rayen231/AI-Quiz-Generator/README.md

 ## Customization Options
 **You can fine-tune the generated quizzes by adjusting parameters such as:**

--Quiz Type: Choose your preferred question format (multiple-choice, yes/no, or short-answer).
+- **Quiz Type:** Choose your preferred question format (multiple-choice, yes/no, or short-answer).
--Text/Image Handling: Control the depth of image analysis and text summarization for better question generation.
+- **Text/Image Handling:** Control the depth of image analysis and text summarization for better question generation.
--Difficulty : choose hard or medium or hard !
+- **Difficulty :** choose hard or medium or hard !

 Now you can upload a PDF, select the quiz type, and generate your AI-powered quiz! 🎉